-Skill-based amusement machine - The bill states that the term has the same meaning as the term as defined in the current Gambling Law, which is a mechanical, video, digital, or electronic device that rewards the player or players, if at all, only with merchandise prizes or with redeemable vouchers redeemable only for merchandise prizes, provided that with respect to rewards for playing the game all of the following apply:
+Skill-based amusement machine - means the same as the term is defined in the current Gambling Law, which is a mechanical, video, digital, or electronic device that rewards the player or players, if at all, only with merchandise prizes or with redeemable vouchers redeemable only for merchandise prizes, provided that with respect to rewards for playing the game all of the following apply:

-- (1) The wholesale value of a merchandise prize awarded as a result of a single play of a machine does not exceed \$10; - (2) Redeemable vouchers awarded for any single play of a machine are not redeemable for a merchandise prize with a wholesale value of more than \$10; - (3) Redeemable vouchers are not redeemable for a merchandise prize that has a wholesale value of more than \$10 times the fewest number of single plays necessary to accrue the redeemable vouchers required to obtain that prize; and - (4) Any redeemable vouchers or merchandise prizes are distributed at the site of the skill-based amusement machine at the time of play.
+(1) The wholesale value of a merchandise prize awarded as a result of a single play of a machine does not exceed \$10;

+(2) Redeemable vouchers awarded for any single play of a machine are not redeemable for a merchandise prize with a wholesale value of more than \$10;

+(3) Redeemable vouchers are not redeemable for a merchandise prize that has a wholesale value of more than \$10 times the fewest number of single plays necessary to accrue the redeemable vouchers required to obtain that prize; and

+(4) Any redeemable vouchers or merchandise prizes are distributed at the site of the skill-based amusement machine at the time of play.

-Skill-based amusement machine operator - means a person that provides skill-based amusement machines to a player or participant.
+Skill-based amusement machine operator - means a person that provides skillbased amusement machines to a player or participant.